Why join DataCite ?

 A consortium is a group of like-minded organizations that have come together to collectively participate in DataCite’s community and governance activities and use DataCite’s DOI services.
 A consortium is composed of two or more non-profit organizations that are under different administrative structures.
 Consortia are generally located in a single country or subject-based.
 Organizations within a consortium can work with one or more repositories.

 Repositories play a key role in the DataCite Member model.
 We define a repository as a service operated by research organizations, where research materials are stored, managed and made accessible.
 A repository is a single unit and DataCite links the repository to information in re3data, where additional repository metadata are available.

 However, we realize that not all content is hosted in repositories and therefore DataCite also includes periodicals as a designation.
 The term periodicals include journals, proceedings, books, blogs, and working paper series.

 The repository information provided will be used and displayed throughout DataCite services including search, data usage statistics, Member DOI statistics, and third-party indexing services.

 How to join DataCite ?

-If you are interested in a DataCite membership please fill out the application form and the Member profile, and contact us at firstname.lastname@example.org) will be in touch with you.
+If you are interested in a DataCite membership please fill out the application form and DataCite staff (reachable via firstname.lastname@example.org) will be in touch with you.